 You cannot add cards to the JSON interaction, but JSON messages can contain the cards.

 Let’s suppose you choose Text Card.

-Type a line of text, e.g. ‘Special Offers’.
+Type a line of text in the Description field, e.g. ‘Special Offers’.
 This text will appear directly above the button in the conversation.
-You may set a delay if you want the card to appear after a pause in the conversation.
+You may set a delay up to 100 seconds if you want the card to appear after a pause in the conversation.

-You’ll see that the following features are available for your card: Interactions; URL; Phone call; Payment; Share; Email:
+You’ll see that the following button types are available for your card: Interactions, URL, Phone call, Payment, Email.

 A new connection won’t be created in the Connections tab, when you add an “Interactions” button.

-You can control the display height of the in-app browser window, enabling you to create experiences that look and feel like part of a Facebook Messenger conversation.
+Webviews Control for Facebook messenger.
+You can control the display height of the in-app browser window, enabling you to create experiences that look and feel like part of the Messenger Thread.